MauricioMoldes/deploy_beacon_v2_reference_implementation/README.md

 The B2RI is conceived as a customizable local solution, delivered with a basic configuration.
 The software is written in Python, Perl and Bash and has a command-line interface (CLI) for control and operation.

 # Fast Deployment Beacon Reference Implementation Server

+Here, we present a proof of concept for the deployment of the beacon v2 reference implementation.
 The B2RI

 ![B2Ri containers](Screenshot%20from%202022-12-13%2011-09-05.png)

  * http://localhost:8080/ - training-ui